Hit Music

 Annotations

 - This track's underlying bass-synth riff is clearly inspired by the famed riff from Henry Mancini's oft-covered 1959 classic "Peter Gunn" (the theme from the TV series of the same name).
-It might have been in the fore of the Boys' consciousness in that "Peter Gunn" had been remade into a new hit version by Art of Noise as recently as 1986.
-Although the "Hit Music" riff is similar enough for the debt to be obvious, it's different enough to avoid any risk of copyright infringement.
+That's no accident; the germ of this song was planted when Neil was listening to Art of Noise's 1986 hit remake of "Peter Gunn" in a dance club.
+He caught himself spontaneously singing the words "Hit music, hit music" in accompaniment to it.
+But though the "Hit Music" riff is similar enough for the debt to be obvious, the Boys made sure that it's different enough to avoid any risk of copyright infringement.

 - "In Kensington or Spanish Harlem" – Kensington is an affluent district of London.
 By contrast, Spanish Harlem is a not-at-all affluent section of New York City.
 In fact, in popular culture it has become something of a "shorthand archetype" for poverty—albeit of a somewhat romanticized variety—as in the classic Ben E. King song "Spanish Harlem" and Elton John's "Mona Lisa's and Mad Hatters" (to take just two of many examples).
 The juxtaposition of these two very different locales in a single line suggests they were chosen precisely for the tremendous contrast they offer, signifying places very distantly removed from each other geographically, culturally, and economically.